 “In the startup game, there are no real rules, only laws, and weakly enforced ones at that.
 In the end, success would forgive any sins, as it did for Gates and Jobs.” – Antonio Garcia Martinez

-If you leave out the ‘bumping people off’ part, there is not much that separates Silicon Valley from Sicilian mafia in operational terms at least.
-Getting deals done via backdoor negotiations, ordering legal hits on ex-members to nip their ventures in the bud, backstabbing your partners to earn management stripes, it all happens.
+If you leave out the ‘bumping people off’ part, there is not much that separates Silicon Valley from the Sicilian mafia in operational terms at least.
+Getting deals done via backdoor negotiations, ordering legal hits on ex-members to nip their ventures in the bud, backstabbing your partners to earn management stripes, it all happens in the valley.

 Before joining Facebook as its first product manager for ads targeting, Martinez had sold his infantile startup Adgrok to Twitter for $4 million; a paltry sum in the context of Silicon Valley.
 His entrepreneurial gig got off to a bad start though when a former boss sued him for allegedly stealing the technology.

-Martinez perfectly captures the travails of a tech entrepreneur who is hung in two minds about the success of his venture and looks for ways to jump ship at first opportunity.
+Martinez perfectly captures the travails of a tech entrepreneur.
 The story of Martinez running the gauntlet at the Valley’s top accelerator Y-Combinator, setting up AdGrok and selling it immediately thereafter, forms the most riveting part of the book.

+One final word of caution.
 Chaos Monkeys is not a book for purists.
 The narrative is riddled with F-bombs and obscenities fly with horrifying frequency.
-Martinez drops names and dresses them down with aplomb, he mentions the sensitive company-policy-violation stuff without bother.
+Martinez drops names and dresses them down with aplomb.
+He mentions the sensitive company-policy-violation stuff without bother.
 Any other author, in my opinion, would have skirted around a host of issues mentioned in the book, but not Martinez.
 He is of a different constitution.
+Here’s him on winning:

 “Men with nothing to lose will stop at nothing to win.” – Antonio G. Martinez